-One of the important principles of the NDIS is about giving you choice and control.
-By being given the power to choose you can start to reimagine your life and take real control of your life.
-Having the power to choose means you can and will make decisions.
+One important principle of the NDIS is about giving you CHOICE and CONTROL.
+Having the power to choose means you can reimagine your life and have control of your decisions.

 Some people find making decisions easy and others find it much harder.
-This depends on how often you make decisions and if the decisions are difficult.
+This may depend on how often you make decisions and if the decisions are difficult.

-Some decisions don’t need to be made immediately, some need time to think about and talk about with others.
-So you don’t need to make decisions on your own especially if they are big decisions.
-What counts as a big decision can also be different for each person.
+Some decisions need time and for some decisions, it’s helpful to talk it over with others.
+What counts as a big decision can be different for each person.

-For example: For some people deciding to take public transport to get to an appointment is something they do every day, for other people this can be scary and can also be a big and complicated decision.
+For example, for some people deciding to take public transport to an appointment is something they do every day.
+For other people this can be a scary and complicated decision.

-So when we think about decisions we should take our time, consider our options and decide if we need to talk with others and get their support.
-Don’t forget, it’s ok to make a decision and then change your mind.
+So, when we think about decisions we should take our time, consider our options and decide if we need support.
+Don’t forget, it’s ok to make a decision and then change your mind later.

-- It is okay to talk to other people if you need help making decisions.
+- It is okay to talk to other people for advice

 - You can make your own decisions that are different to other people’s decisions.